MilkFish1010/PetMalu/Readme.md

 # PetMalu (local pet grooming page) 🐶
 This project is designed to be an example of Pet Grooming webpage.
 The project is also coded in HTML and CSS and JS.
-I and johnmiko624 developed this.
+MilkFish1010 and johnmiko624 developed this.

 ## Table of Contents
 - [Demo](#demo)